 (7) Benefit payments made under the Social Security Act (42 U.S.C.
 301 et seq.), part B of the Black Lung Benefits Act (30 U.S.C.
 921 et seq.), and any law administered by the Railroad Retirement Board (other than tier 2 benefits), may be offset only in accordance with Treasury regulations, issued in consultation with the Social Security Administration, the Railroad Retirement Board, and the Office of Management and Budget.
 See 31 CFR 285.4.

 (c) Non-centralized administrative offset.
-(1) Generally, non-centralized administrative offsets are ad hoc case-by-case offsets that GSA conducts, at the agency's discretion, internally or in cooperation with another agency certifying or authorizing payments to the debtor.
+(1) Generally, non-centralized administrative offsets are ad hoc case-by-case offsets that GSA conducts, at the Agency's discretion, internally or in cooperation with another agency certifying or authorizing payments to the debtor.
 Unless otherwise prohibited by law, when centralized administrative offset is not available or appropriate, past due, legally enforceable non-tax delinquent debts may be collected through non-centralized administrative offset.
-In these cases, GSA may make a request directly to a payment authorizing agency to offset a payment due a debtor to collect a delinquent debt.
-For example, it may be appropriate for GSA to request the Office of Personnel Management (OPM) offset a Federal employee's lump-sum payment upon leaving Government service to satisfy an unpaid advance.
+In these cases, GSA may make a Start Printed Page 68745request directly to a payment authorizing agency to offset a payment due a debtor to collect a delinquent debt.
+For example, it may be appropriate for GSA to request the Office of Personnel Management (OPM) offset a Federal employee's lump sum payment upon leaving Government service to satisfy an unpaid advance.

 (2) Such offsets will occur only after—

 (i) The debtor has been provided due process as set forth in paragraph (b)(4) of this section; and